Criticism of communist party rule: Freedom of movement

 After the victory of the communist North in the Vietnam War, over 2 million people in former South Vietnamese territory left the country (see Vietnamese boat people) in the 1970s and 1980s.
 Another large group of refugees left Cambodia and Laos.
 Restrictions on emigration from states ruled by communist parties received extensive publicity.
-In the West, the Berlin wall emerged as a symbol of such restrictions.
+In the West, the Berlin Wall emerged as a symbol of such restrictions.
 During the Berlin Wall's existence, sixty thousand people unsuccessfully attempted to emigrate illegally from East Germany and received jail terms for such actions; there were around five thousand successful escapes into West Berlin; and 239 people were killed trying to cross.
 Albania and North Korea perhaps imposed the most extreme restrictions on emigration.
 From most other communist regimes, legal emigration was always possible, though often so difficult that attempted emigrants would risk their lives in order to emigrate.
 Some of these states relaxed emigration laws significantly from the 1960s onwards.
 Tens of thousands of Soviet citizens emigrated legally every year during the 1970s.

+Refuseniks were individuals—mostly, but not exclusively, Soviet Jews—who were denied permission to emigrate, primarily to Israel, by the authorities of the Soviet Union and other countries of the Soviet Bloc.